DoctorLogicProduct/dltest/dental-data-solutions-email-blast.md

   text: 'Our growth accelerators can help your practice grow as fast as you want.
     We offer Paid Advertising (PPC), Blog Writing, Video Production and Manage Chat. '
   img: "/uploads/ContentMarketing2Thumb.jpg"
   class: ''
   btn: []
   alt: ''
-- template: feature
-  component: feature-1
-  component_css: feature
-  img_alignment: Right
-  text: As our partner, you will have access to the latest solutions, transparent
-    reporting, unlimited content, technology upgrades, dedicated support and a 100% HIPAA compliant platform.
-You will be taken care of with feedback on how to grow your practice from like minded people who are medical marketing experts.
-  headline: The DoctorLogic Difference
-  img: "/uploads/EstablishTrustThumb.jpg"
-  class: ''
-  btn: []
-  alt: ''